USRSE/usrse.github.io/_posts/2020-06-03-virtual-workshop-recap.md

 tags: [workshop]
 ---

-Jordan Perr-Sauer, Vanessa Sochat, Ian Cosden, Charles Ferenbaugh, Daniel S. Katz, Sandra Gesing
+by Jordan Perr-Sauer, Vanessa Sochat, Ian Cosden, Charles Ferenbaugh, Daniel S. Katz, Sandra Gesing

 Given recent current events around the novel coronavirus outbreak, many individuals and organizations have been forced to adapt.
 For the US Research Software Engineer Association (US-RSE), this meant the unfortunate postponement of an in-person community building workshop that was to take place April 23-24th, 2020.
 In order to keep up the community's strong momentum, we decided to host a [virtual workshop](https://us-rse.org/events/2020/2020-04-virtual-workshop) that could be attended from the comfort and safety of our own homes.
 While not aiming to replace the in-person workshop, this virtual workshop format came with some benefits of its own, such as additional participation by those who would not have been able to attend the in-person workshop, reduced environmental impact from not having to travel, and less disruption in the lives of attendees.